Helen Ogg, Ad. Dip. PC, MNCS(Acc). BSc (Hons). PhD.

 Couples counselling allows for exploration of relationship difficulties and space to make decisions about how to move forward into the future.
-Whether you wish to repair or maintain your relationship, couples counselling is an opportunity to explore different ways of communicating with and being with each other.
+It is an opportunity to explore different ways of communicating with and being with each other.

 Couples or relationship counselling is also suitable for other relationships (parent-child; siblings, for example) – indeed, wherever two individuals seek better understanding and resolution of painful issues.

 It is in the nature of the counselling process that clients often disclose deeply personal details of their lives.
 To safeguard client confidentiality I do not add your name or other identifying details to my notes.
 In addition, I do not store sensitive client information on my computer.

 Training, qualifications & experience

 Always curious about how we think, feel and behave, I earned a 1st Class psychology degree at the University of London in 1996.
 I went on to research children’s early language and cognitive development for which I was awarded a doctoral degree in 2002.

 Advanced Post Diploma Certificate in Couples Counselling.
 My approach to relationship counselling differs from more traditional approaches.
 If you have previously had couples counselling with Relate, for example, you will find the way I work to be quite different.

 Diploma in Anatomy and Physiology reflecting an interest in the link between mind and body.

 I have worked in a wide variety of environments, from secretarial roles in both the public and private sectors, to teaching psychology to post-graduate students.
 I have also run my own successful small business.